The Ultimate Crowd-Pleasing Sandwich For Cookouts

 Notes

-- Nutrition facts include pulled pork, slider buns, and coleslaw.
-They do not include bbq sauce.
+- Nutrition note: Nutrition facts include pulled pork, slider buns, and coleslaw; BBQ sauce is not included.

 Greetings, I’m looking forward to making your recipe this weekend.
 I did notice that you have this listed as GF and DF.
 You may need to specify that for it to, indeed be, GF, GF beer would need to be used in your mop sauce.
 Just a note from a celiac family. 🙂